ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/aviator/IAdvancedFixedWingSubSuperHypersonicProp.rst

 IAdvancedFixedWingSubSuperHypersonicProp
 ========================================

-.. py:class:: IAdvancedFixedWingSubSuperHypersonicProp
+.. py:class:: ansys.stk.core.stkobjects.aviator.IAdvancedFixedWingSubSuperHypersonicProp

    object

    Interface used to access the options for the Sub/Super/Hypersonic powerplant strategy in the advanced fixed wing tool.

-.. py:currentmodule:: ansys.stk.core.stkobjects.aviator
+.. py:currentmodule:: IAdvancedFixedWingSubSuperHypersonicProp

 Overview
 --------